yie1d/pydoll/README.md

 - **Asynchronous Performance**: For high-speed automation and multiple simultaneous tasks
 - **Humanized Interactions**: Mimic real user behavior
 - **Simplicity**: With Pydoll, you install and you're ready to automate.

-### ⚖️ Ethical Use Disclaimer
-Pydoll is designed to simulate realistic browser interactions in order to avoid being flagged as a bot during legitimate automation tasks.
-It does not break or circumvent CAPTCHA challenges in the traditional sense (e.g. by solving image puzzles or hacking the system).

-Instead, it increases the likelihood of being treated as a real user by mimicking human behavior, which can result in passing behavioral-based protections like reCAPTCHA v3 or Cloudflare Turnstile.

-We do not support or endorse using this tool to access websites against their terms of service, scrape personal data, or bypass explicit access restrictions.

-Use it responsibly. 🚨

 ## What's New in 2.4.0